frankgreco/aviation/README.md

 The download app will retrieve the [database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/) of registered aircraft from the FAA and place it into S3 for further processing.
 The FAA updates this file every day at 04:30 UTC and this application will run every day, as an AWS Lambda function, at 06:00 UTC.

-The following is example an example log after a successful exectuion.
+The following is an example an example log after a successful execution.

 ```
 INFO[0000] retrieving archive file from url              url="http://registry.faa.gov/database/ReleasableAircraft.zip"